carrotguy69/nukebot/README.md

 a bot that causes chaos

 ## notes
-- the bot will nuke all servers it is in, all you need is for it to be invited in
+- the bot will nuke all servers it is in, do not run the bot if it is in a server you like
 - in order for the bot to do most of the work, it needs **administrator priveledges**, you need to be somewhat trusted in the intended server
 - the bot starts by deleting all the channels, roles, and then banning members, after that it will spam ping @everyone